Harsh-Gupta-1/Chess-Player-AI/README.md

 Add Features: Implement puzzle evaluation, time controls, or a graphical interface.
 Test Suites: Integrate standard test suites (e.g., Bratko-Kopec, WAC) for tactical accuracy.

-Limitations

-Performance: The AI may be slow at higher depths due to basic optimization (no transposition tables).
-Evaluation: The evaluation function is simple, focusing on material and basic positional factors.
-Interface: Text-based, requiring manual input in algebraic notation.
-Depth: Fixed-depth search (default depth 3) limits strategic play.

 Contributing
 Contributions are welcome!
 Please: